 Customers may also notice a slight drop in pressure or discolored water for a short amount of time when we are working in their areas.
 If a customer experiences discolored water, they should avoid doing laundry until the discoloration subsides.
 Run COLD water from the tap for a few minutes until the water clears.
 Do not use hot water if you experience any discoloration as it can cause sediment to be pulled into your hot water heater.

 Flushing will begin in mid-April and progress throughout our service areas over several weeks.
 Flushing will occur during:

 - Late evening and early morning hours (Fayette County)

 - Daytime hours (areas other than Fayette County)

-Visit www.tinyurl.com/kawcflush to view where we will be working and when.
+Visit www.tinyurl.com/kawcflush to view estimated dates for where we will be working and when.

 Please note that only Kentucky American Water employees will be working on the hydrants.
 Employees can easily be identified by marked vehicles, badges and uniforms.